Whether Santa brought you a compact point-and-shoot or a professional DSLR, here are some great ways to test out your new camera. Yay!

 - Raise your hand and ask the group to look at it rather than the camera to help avoid red-eye.
 Turning off the flash and using natural light will also help eliminate the red-eye effect.

 - Use your camera’s continuous burst mode to increase your chances of getting that perfect group shot.
 Shooting several photos in quick succession also provides you with the opportunity to edit them later – crop the head from nose-picking Johnny in an otherwise great shot and replace with the image of Johnny moments before he started digging, for example.

 Photographing people when they least expect it can be a lot of fun.
 Candid shots make for some of the best photos as they show people with natural true-to-life expressions.
 Before you start shooting, go into your camera’s settings and turn off its shutter sound and other beeps and tones that will give you away.
 Don’t reserve your candid photography to just laughing faces – capture other moments too, like the serious conversation Uncle Bob seems to be having with the dog after drinking a few eggnogs, or the grumpy toddler who doesn’t appreciate having to share his new toy with his cousin.

 If you’re looking to have some real fun with your new camera, you have got to try your hand at forced perspective photography.
 By strategically positioning your subject and camera, this trick photography technique will create an optical illusion where your subject appears to be larger or smaller than it really is.
 If done correctly, you shouldn’t need to use photo editing software with forced perspective photography.
-For tips on this type of photography, as well as to see several examples, check out Crazy composition!
-Extraordinary forced perspective photography.

 Show it off!